 The goal of ASME is to allow members to share and support best practices in medical education.
 Similarly, the Practicum Foundation proposes research, teaching, and technology development with the conviction that improvement of the education system in health sciences requires ideas that constitute genuine contributions to real practices.
 "It is only possible to achieve this goal with academic excellence, plurality in circulating knowledge, and sensitivity to the problems of the current reality of medicine," says Dr. Eduardo Hornos, president of the foundation.
 The best example is Practicum Script: the first online clinical case simulator focused on the training of reasoning skills.

 Fully aware that the advances in the scientific-technical field are undeniable, ASME organizes regular events and workshops.
 Specifically, this year's Annual Scientific Meeting will be held in Glasgow between July 3 and 5 with the theme "Sustainability, transformation and innovation in medical education," and the Practicum Foundation has already confirmed its participation in the event.
-ASME has announced that the meeting will be attended by Olle Ten Kate, the Dutch expert in reliable professional activities, and Shafi Ahmed, also known as the virtual surgeon of the Royal Hospital London.
+In fact, we'll take the opportunity to make a brief oral presentation about Practicum Script.
+For now, ASME has announced that the meeting will be attended by Olle Ten Kate, the Dutch expert in reliable professional activities, and Shafi Ahmed, also known as the virtual surgeon of the Royal Hospital London.